lul-v3/GayCombat/README.md

-# GayCombat Menu
+# GoofyCombat Menu

-Welcome to the **GayCombat Menu**, a very simple cheat menu for the game **Combat Master**.
+Welcome to the **GoofyCombat Menu**, a very simple cheat menu for the game **Combat Master**.
 This project allows players to utilize cheats in a user-friendly graphical interface powered by ImGui.

 ## Current "Features"